PalmerCurling/fuck/README.md

 	* pass the array
 	* render it
 * get, store, and return more than just name (timestamp, maybe location)
+* impliment a database so data is persistant after the server dies

 # Done